JetBrains-Research/llm-guide-refactorings/README.md

 3. The list of parameters
 4. The return value (if any)
 5. The body of the function is just three dots (...)
+6. The actual code to be extracted is highlighted in the main editor

 To invoke the actual extraction, you can choose any of the candidates from the list, and you can either hit *Enter*, *double click*, or press the *Extract* button on the bottom left.
 If none of the proposed candidates suits your needs,